rhysd/Mstdn/README.md

 Mastodon is an open source project.
 So if you want to make a new UI, you can just fork the project, implement your favorite UI and host it on your place.
 Then you can participate Mastodon networks from it.

 However, Mastodon is a web application.
 So we can't go out from a browser.
-So this small tool provides a way to do it.
+This small tool provides the ability to Mastodon page in desktop application window out of browser.

 ## Installation